-Daily Stand-up and communication tools like Skype and Slack are great.
+Daily Stand-up and communication tools like Skype or Zoom and Slack are great.
 Actually communicating is what makes teams even better.

 If your business is too big for everyone to get a turn talking every day, you can still make a stand-up part of your daily routine.